Elliptic Curve Cryptography (ECC) Algorithm Explained

 Again, let’s bring in the concept of the keys here.
 We know that the keys produced by ECC are smaller in length and faster to generate.
 The smaller length of the keys makes ECC easily scalable.
 On the other hand, when RSA keys reach the length of 3072-bits or over, ECC performs over 100% faster.

-Ideal for low-powered devices
+Ideal for low-powered Devices

 The ECC encryption uses smaller keys that are directly related to the efficient use of resources.
 As the computing power required is less, ECC is ideal to be used on mobile and IoT devices.

-Is Elliptic Curve Algorithm in Cryptography Secure?
+Is Elliptic Curve Cryptography Algorithm Secure?

 Well, the basic thing that distinguishes ECC from other encryption methods is the key size.
 So, even if you are using a bigger key size to encrypt the data, it will be smaller as compared to other methods.
-Moreover, the security will be more than other methods.
-On top of this, the internal efficiencies that this method has are what makes it secure.

 Based on the mathematics of elliptic curves over finite fields, ECC can provide various algorithms!